Apache Druid

 Quickstart (local)

-This quickstart gets you started with Apache Druid and introduces you to Druid ingestion and query features.
-For this tutorial, we recommend a machine with at least 6 GB of RAM.
+This quickstart helps you install Apache Druid and introduces you to Druid ingestion and query features.
+For this tutorial, you need a machine with at least 6 GiB of RAM.

 • install Druid